ralphhm/BookSearch/README.md

 ## Improvements
 * Add (remote) logging of error cases
 * Differentiate network errors (where retry makes sense) and runtime exceptions (where something is wrong with the chain) in SearchViewModel
-* Add unit tests to test SearchViewModel behavior
+* Let the user decide, whether he wants to search for book titles o author names